WW3 (Kanye West song)

-"WW3" is a song by American rapper Kanye West.
-It was released on March 26, 2025, as the lead single from his upcoming thirteenth studio album, In a Perfect World.
-The song was produced by West, alongside Quadwoofer, Sheffmade, and South Korean production trio Templecitygrounds.
-It samples the song "I Get High (On Your Memory)" by Freda Payne.
-A hip-hop song with elements of jerk rap, West raps about his controversies and antisemitism.
+"WW3" is a song by the American rapper Kanye West.
+It was released on March 26, 2025, as the intended lead single from his unreleased studio album, Cuck.
+Written by American rapper Dave Blunts, the song was produced by West, 1srael, Quadwoofer, Sheffmade, and South Korean production trio Templecitygrounds.
+It samples "I Get High (On Your Memory)" by Freda Payne.
+A hip-hop song, it features raps from West about his controversies and antisemitism.

 West first previewed "WW3" on March 15.
-It was incorrectly reported as being part of an update to his twelfth studio album, Bully (2025), which had been released that same month as an unfinished demo.
-The track was later confirmed to be part of In a Perfect World during a livestream with media personality DJ Akademiks, who announced the album under the title of WW3.
+It was incorrectly reported as being part of an update to his twelfth studio album, Bully (2026), which had been released that same month as an unfinished demo.
+The track was later confirmed to be part of Cuck during a livestream with media personality DJ Akademiks, who announced the album under the title of WW3.
 The song's music video was premiered at the end of West's interview with DJ Akademiks on March 30, and was later posted to West's Twitter account.
+It was later removed from all streaming services on November 17, 2025, after West expressed remorse for his antisemitic statements.

 Background

-Prior to the release of "WW3", West released Bully V1, the demo version of his upcoming twelfth studio album, Bully (2025).
+Prior to the release of "WW3," West released Bully V1, the demo version of his then-upcoming twelfth studio album, Bully (2026).
 This came after West announced that he wanted to cease his usage of artificial intelligence in his music.
 On March 15, 2025, he posted an image of a red swastika, stating that it was the cover art for his new album, as well as a logo using the SS insignia of the Schutzstaffel for his group Sunday Service Choir.
-Afterwards, he'd tweet that his new sound is called "antisemetic [sic]".
+Afterwards, he posted to X that that his new sound would be called "antisemetic [sic]."

-"WW3" was first previewed by West via Twitter on March 15.
-As he had yet to announce In a Perfect World, many believed the song was part of an update to Bully.
-The song was referred to by fans as "Rari" and "Nazi" before its official name was revealed.
-During a April 2025 show, Dave Blunts performed the song, including an unreleased verse meant to feature on the album version of the track.
+"WW3" was first previewed by West via X on March 15, where he uploaded two versions, being one with and one without drums.
+Both versions of the song were later deleted from his account.
+As he had yet to announce Cuck, many believed it was part of an update to Bully, and West's fans referred to the track as either "Rari" or "Nazi" before the official name was revealed.
+During a show in April, Dave Blunts performed the song, including an unreleased verse by him meant to feature on the album version.

-In a post-release interview with DJ Akademiks, where West had infamously appeared in a black Ku Klux Klan uniform, the latter revealed that he had two custom KKK robes commissioned, being identical black and white ones.
-West had previously shown off his white costume with the caption "fit pic" on March 10; its hood is reused for the single art of "WW3".